InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL.md

 #### Version Headers <a name="versionheaders"></a>

 The OpenRTB version must be passed in the header of a bid request with a custom header parameter.
 This will allow bidders to recognize the version of the message contained before attempting to parse the request.
-This version should be specified as <major>.<minor>.
+See [Versioning Policy](#versioning) and [OpenRTB Principles](#openrtb_principles) for more regarding versioning.

 `x-openrtb-version: 3.0`